 - 1 SECTION 1.
-Section 401.17 of the Revenue and Taxation - 2 Code is amended to read: - 3 401.17. (a) For the 2005-06 fiscal year to the 2021-22 - 4 fiscal year, inclusive, it shall be rebuttably presumed that the - 5 preallocated fair market value of each make, model, and series of mainline jets, production freighters, and regional aircraft that has attained situs within this state is the lesser of the sum total of the amounts determined under paragraph (1) or the sum total of the amounts determined under paragraph (2).
-The value of an individual aircraft assessed to the original owner of that aircraft shall not exceed its original cost from the manufacturer.
-The preallocated fair market value of an aircraft may be rebutted by evidence including, but not limited to, appraisals, invoices, and expert testimony.
+Section 401.17 of the Revenue and Taxation Code 2 is amended to read: - 3 401.17. (a) For the 2005-06 fiscal year to the 2016-17 - 4 2017-18 fiscal year, inclusive, it shall be rebuttably presumed that - 5 the preallocated fair market value of each make, model, and series - 6 of mainline jets, production freighters, and regional aircraft that - 7 has attained situs within this state is the lesser of the sum total of - 8 the amounts determined under paragraph (1) or the sum total of - 9 the amounts determined under paragraph (2).
+The value of an - individual aircraft assessed to the original owner of that aircraft shall not exceed its original cost from the manufacturer.
+The - shall not exceed its original cost from the manufacturer.
+The preallocated fair market value of an aircraft may be rebutted by - preallocated fair market value of an aircraft may be rebutted by evidence including, but not limited to, appraisals, invoices, and - evidence including, but not limited to, appraisals, invoices, and expert testimony.